Continuous-variable spatio-spectral quantum networks in nonlinear photonic lattices: Dynamics of a nonlinear photonic lattice

 $\mathcal{L}(z)$ is a complex matrix which gathers all the information about the spatio-spectral shape of the pump and the phasematching.
-The symmetric complex matrices $\tilde{\mathcal{L}}_{k,k'}$ and $\tilde{\mathcal{L}}^{l,l'}$ couple respectively the spatial linear supermodes and the frexel modes and, as we show below, propagation couples both.
+The symmetric complex matrices $\tilde{\mathcal{L}}_{k,k'}$ and $\tilde{\mathcal{L}}^{l,l'}$ couple respectively \DB{L-pixels} and frexels and, as we show below \D{in Eq. \eqref{intL}}, propagation couples both.
 Note the outstanding symmetry between the two expressions with a change of basis, a pump function and a phasematching function.

 Remarkably, unlike broadband frequency modes, frexels preserve local multiplication.
 If the resolution of the frexel basis $\Delta_F^{-1}$ is large enough, the frequency-dependent functions are approximately constant within each frexel, and we can approximate $\Omega(\omega_{s}+\omega_{i})$ and $\Delta\beta(\omega_s, \omega_i)$ by their frexel versions